steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
+    Add StandardView keyboard handling.

+    Is IInputController needed?
+        Is there a type that is the intersection of two types?

+    Is the center of rotation now the controls target point?

+    Add graphical helpers for the input controllers.

+    Review the difference between the controls "target" and the camera "lookAt".

-    Close in views of House (Lambda: Documents\Temp\MalformedHouse) happen in Orthogonal meshes.
+    Close in Orthogonal views of House (Lambda: Documents\Temp\MalformedHouse) yiueld malformed meshes.

     CameraControls
         Separate the Perspective controls into a separate dat.gui controller that can be entirely hidden or shown.